davedelong/CHCSVParser/README.markdown

 ##Usage

+###Parsing

-In order to use `CHCSVParser`, you'll need to include the following five files in your project:
+In order to use `CHCSVParser`, you'll need to include the following three files in your project:

 - `CHCSV.h`
 - `CHCSVParser.*`
-- `CHCSVWriter.*`

 These four files are optional, though they do simplify things:

 - `NSArray+CHCSVAdditions.*`
 - `NSString+CHCSVAdditions.*`

+###Writing

+In order to use `CHCSVWriter`, you'll need to include the following two files in your project:

+- `CHCSVWriter.*`

 ###Parsing
 A `CHCSVParser` works very similarly to an `NSXMLParser`, in that it synchronously parses the data and invokes delegate callback methods to let you know that it has found a field, or has finished reading a line, or has encountered a syntax error.